All Episodes

 They know in advance what's going to be said, those that follow the news and pay attention.

-And of course, the thing about it that distresses me is not the nuts and bolts of the guts of it.
+And of course, the thing about it that distresses me is not the nuts and bolts or the guts of it.

-Uh this is this is just we're gonna have a solid hour and 15 minutes tonight of how the Democrat Party is filled with compassion, loves people, only wants the best, and the opposite's gonna be thought of and said about the Republicans subtly or directly.
+This is just, we're going to have a solid hour and 15 minutes tonight of how the Democrat Party is filled with compassion, loves people, only wants the best, and the opposite's going to be thought of and said about the Republicans subtly or directly.

-And it's just gonna add up to more of a PR mess.
+And it's just going to add up to more of a PR mess.

-And it's it's gonna have to deal with it in the ensuing days anyway.
+And it's going to have to deal with it in the ensuing days anyway.

 And all I'm telling you is there are things I'd rather like justified premieres tonight.